lborogzj997/Enhancing-Swift-and-Socially-Aware-Navigation-with-Continuous-Spatial-Temporal-Routing/README.md

 ```

 ### Step 2
--Dowland the robot_wheelchair file in your workspace (catkin_ws/src)
+- Dowland the robot_wheelchair file in your workspace (catkin_ws/src)
--Replace the experimental_package file from Pedestrian_simulator file
+- Replace the experimental_package file from Pedestrian_simulator file

 ## Example usage
 - launch the robot in the crowded environment: